Living the Christian Year

 Our story commences with four weeks looking forward with anticipation toward the celebration of Jesus' birth, the fulfillment of Israel's hope and the fulcrum for all of God's promises for the world.
-In Advent, we look backward at the fact that Jesus has come for us once and watch forward, eager for Jesus to come for us again (the second advent).
+In Advent, we look backward at the fact that Jesus has come for us once and watch forward, eager for Jesus to come for us again.

-The "striking appearance" (epiphany) of God begins (for Western Christians) with the story of Jesus' presentation to the magi and (for Eastern Christians) with the story of Jesus' baptism by John the Baptist.
-Epiphany marks Jesus' mission of moving into the world and of making himself known.
-This is also the first stretch of Ordinary Time, where we remember all Jesus' works and words.
+The Epiphany celebrates the visit of the Wise Men to the Christ Child and the manifestation of Christ to the Gentiles -- marking Jesus' mission of moving into the world and making himself known.
+Epiphany enters us into Ordinary Time, where we remember all Jesus' works and words.

-Beginning with Ash Wednesday and climaxing in Holy Week, Lent is a time of preparation and repentance, as we look toward the dark hope Jesus won through his cross and resurrection.
-Lent is 40 days (the number of days Satan tempted Jesus in the wilderness and one day for each year Israel wandered in the desert), but does not include Sundays (because every Sunday is a feast day, a day for celebrating Resurrection).
+Lent is a time of preparation and repentance, as we look toward the hope Jesus won through his cross and resurrection.
+Lent is 40 days (the number of days Satan tempted Jesus in the wilderness and one day for each year Israel wandered in the desert).
+However, every Sunday during Lent is a feast day, a day for celebrating Resurrection.

-Beginning with Trinity Sunday, this longest season of the church year invites us to live out both the ordinariness and the power of Christian faith.
-Ordinary time includes All Saint's Day (the Sunday after November 1).
-The year culminates in Christ the King Sunday, and then begins again with the first Sunday in Advent.
+After Pentecost, beginning with Trinity Sunday, this longest season of the church year invites us to live out both the ordinariness and the power of Christian faith.
+Ordinary time celebrates "the mystery of Christ in all its aspects," and the parts of Jesus' life that were ordinary, much like our own lives.

 Christ the King Sunday celebrates the all-embracing authority of Christ as King and Lord.
 The church year ends with a celebration of our hope of Christ's just and merciful reign over all creation.